 Instructions

-- Using a small sauté pan or skillet, heat the oil on high heat for about 30 seconds or until hot.
+- Heat the oil in a skillet on high heat for about 30 seconds or until hot.

-- Cover the pan and reduce the heat to low, cooking about 2 minutes or until there is a white film over the eggs and the white part is nicely set.
+- Add the water to the pan, then cover the pan and reduce the heat to medium-low.
+Cook for an additional 2 minutes or until there is a white film over the yolks and the whites are nicely set.

 Now that you have the recipe, let's look at some common questions about making these eggs.

-Usually basted eggs do have a runny yolk but you can cook them a little longer if you prefer a soft yolk or even a cooked-through yolk.
-You don't flip your basted eggs as you do with some other fried eggs.
+Usually, basted eggs have a runny yolk, but you can cook them a little longer if you prefer a soft yolk or even a fully cooked yolk.

-Sunny side up is considered safe when eating eggs.
-It is suggested you fully cook the egg white but if some or all of the yellow part of the egg (yolk) is runny, it doesn't cause the average person any harm.
-The risk from an undercooked egg is typically from salmonella and runny egg yolks don't usually carry this.
+It is suggested you thoroughly cook the egg white, but if some or all of the yolk is runny, it doesn't cause the average person any harm.
+The risk from an undercooked egg is typically from salmonella, and runny egg yolks don't usually carry this.

-You can cook an egg in butter or oil and it's really a personal preference more than anything.
-Some people choose one over the other for health reasons, or for flavor.
-You can use vegetable oil or olive oil when cooking your basted eggs.
-Olive oil is often preferred if you're going for eggs healthier than butter or vegetable oil options.
-When making basted eggs, I think it's easier to use oil because the butter can burn off too quickly.
+You can cook an egg in butter or oil, and it's a personal preference more than anything.
+Some people choose one over the other for health reasons or flavor.
+I think it's easier to use oil when making basted eggs because the butter can burn off too quickly.

-You can season your basted eggs the same way you would season any other eggs, using black pepper or season with salt, for example.
-Some people like to use brown butter or unsalted butter and others will add Kosher salt or some other seasonings to their eggs, too.
+You can season your basted eggs the same way you would season any other eggs, using black pepper and salt, for example.
+Some people like to use different seasonings, like garlic powder, herbs, or seasoning blends.
+Some hot sauce might be good if you like spicy food.

 More Egg Recipes You'll Love